ayrka39/FSDN-1/README.md

 My Favorite Movie Trailers
 --------------------------

-This mini webpage is one of the projects assigned for Full Stack Web Developer Nanodegree at Udacity.
+This mini webpage is one of the projects assigned for the Full Stack Web Developer Nanodegree at Udacity.

 ### Notice